Foreign travel advice

 In the Rome area, restaurants must display a menu outside the restaurant, only charge for bread if the customer specifically requests it, inform the customer of the prices being charged before he/she orders, give a proper receipt and not make any cover charge (coperto).

-You should be aware that in some Italian towns and cities you may be fined for dropping litter and in some towns or cities it is an offense to sit on monument steps or to eat and drink in the immediate vicinity of main churches and public buildings.
+In some Italian towns and cities you may be fined for dropping litter and in some towns or cities it’s an offense to sit on monument steps or to eat and drink in the immediate vicinity of main churches, historic monuments and public buildings.
+It’s also an offence to enter or bathe in public fountains.

 Illegal traders operate on the streets of all major Italian cities, particularly tourist cities like Florence, Venice and Rome.
 Don’t buy from illegal street traders.
 You could be stopped by the local police and fined.